Italy plans gradual liberalisation to boost economy

 "That involves reducing protection and the different ways industry sectors try to create advantages for those who are inside the fortress to the detriment of those who are outside."

-Industry Minister Corrado Passera said liberalizing measures would be introduced gradually each month and over a wide range of sectors.
+Industry Minister Corrado Passera said liberalising measures would be introduced gradually each month and over a wide range of sectors.

 "We will proceed in every sector: gas, energy, commerce, transport, the professions.
 Each step will go towards creating more sustainable growth," Passera told the Corriere della Sera newspaper in an interview on Sunday.

-The Italian anti-trust authority has unveiled a list of reform proposals including spinning off the post bank from the main postal operator, privatizing some local services and favoring the development of independent operators in the energy sector.
+The Italian anti-trust authority has unveiled a list of reform proposals including spinning off the post bank from the main postal operator, privatising some local services and favouring the development of independent operators in the energy sector.

 Italy, the euro zone's third largest economy, has been at the centre of the debt crisis since last summer when its borrowing costs began to approach the levels which forced Ireland, Greece and Portugal to seek an international bailout.